During the summer months, my cravings for cold, icy treats increase. Which is only natural 🙂

 - Place all ingredients into a food processor or blender

 - Blend until smooth!

-This make ~ 2 servings.
 You can enjoy this immediately, or freeze and store for later.

 Looking for other indulge-worthy recipes that won’t make you feel guilty?
 Download our FREE Recipes for Stronger Bones Ebook for more!